 - 4.11.
 The corporate financial systems documented procedures will be updated and amended as necessary to ensure their continued accuracy and applicability. - 4.12.
-The Director of Finance will ensure that appropriate systems of internal financial control are maintained across the council and will ensure that any finance-related issues raised by Internal Audit, the External Auditor or by the Annual Governance Statement are appropriately addressed. - 4.13.
-The Director of Finance will ensure that key financial systems are regularly tested to ensure that they are secure and reliable.
+The Executive Director for Finance will ensure that appropriate systems of internal financial control are maintained across the council and will ensure that any finance-related issues raised by Internal Audit, the External Auditor or in the Annual Governance Statement are appropriately addressed. - 4.13.
+All senior leaders will ensure that they and their teams fully comply with system internal controls and act promptly to address any issues raised by Internal Audit, the External Auditor or in the Annual Governance Statement. - 4.14.
+The Executive Director for Finance will ensure that key financial systems are regularly tested to ensure that they are secure, accurate and reliable.